ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- NEW: Added TIM15, TIM16 and TIM17 support on GPT, ICU and PWM drivers, limited to STM32F3, L4 and L4+ platforms.
 - NEW: STM32H7xx and STM32L4+ ports reworked to support dynamic DMA allocation.
 Updated all drivers to use the new DMA API.
 - NEW: Both DMAv1 and DMAv2 have been reworked to support DMAMUX, DMAv3 has